Making child arrangements if you divorce or separate

 - where the children will live

-- when they’ll spend time with each parent
+- how much time they’ll spend with each parent

-You can use a solicitor if you want to make your agreement legally binding.
+You can use a legal advisor if you want to make your agreement legally binding.

 You can agree on child maintenance at the same time or separately.